JohnMichaelWalker/eks-lab/README.md

 python bootstrap.py
 ```

-TODO: Also, create an IAM user in AWS and add the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY as repository secrets to this repository.
+TODO: Also, create a terraform IAM user in AWS and add the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY as repository secrets to this repository.
 (TODO add this to bootstrap script)

 TODO: Also, register a domain with Route53

-TODO: Also, created a DNS record Type A that points at my Load Balancer (This isn't going to work long term, temporary)

 ## Making changes
 Terraform apply will automatically be ran on any changes that are merged to main.